Corporate Immigration 2024

 • citizen – passport and/or National Registration Identity Card (NRIC);

-• permanent resident – passport, PR card and re-entry permit;
+• permanent resident – passport, Singapore blue Identity Card (IC) and re-entry permit;

 • student/intern – passport, Student Pass, Student Visa, a letter from the university confirming the number of hours allowed for work/internship; and